 Just recently I heard a message on the Sower and the Soils from the Gospels.
 Of course, I have read, studied, and heard many sermons on this familiar parable given by Jesus.
-This time, though the preacher did not expound on the point, I finally realized the meaning of the various results of the good soils.
+This time, I finally realized the meaning of the various results (30, 60, 100 grains) of the good soil.
 The parable and its interpretation by Jesus is found in the three Synoptic Gospels: Mt.
 13.3-9, 13.18-23; Mk.
 4.2-9, 4.13-20; Lk.
 8.4-8, 11-15.
 Jesus did not interpret the meaning of the grains, but it is obvious if one thinks spiritual thoughts about it.
 The grains sown was the word preached or witness given.
 Therefore, the thirty, sixty, and hundredfold are Spirit enabled witnessing and preaching opportunities.

 Perhaps I focused on the negative soils to make sure I did not have any of them or avoid those same tendencies in my life.
-Maybe I should have meditated on it more or tried to find the meaning in a commentary.
+Maybe I should have meditated on the figure more or tried to find the meaning in a commentary.
 By the way, the best commentary on the bible is the bible itself.
-If we would just read it more in context and with more frequency then we build ‘live memory’ or an accessible ‘data bank’ of biblical truth which helps us combine the various passages to make sense of the whole.
+If we would just read it more in context, and, with more frequency, then we build ‘live memory’ or an accessible ‘data bank’ of biblical truth which helps us combine the various passages to make sense of the whole.

-Anyway, the figure of the parable is clear: the grains are just what has been previously dispersed, other grains of witness and preaching.
+Anyway, the figure of the parable is clear: the grains are just what has been previously dispersed, grains of witness and preaching.
 Neither Jesus, Paul, nor the others won over everyone to whom they witnessed.
-Therefore, it is our responsibility to give the word, but the enlightening by The Spirit and giving of faith belongs to God.
-We should seek to tell forth His word but leave all the results to God alone.
+Therefore, it is our responsibility to give the word; but, the enlightening by The Spirit and giving of faith belongs to God.
+We should seek to give His word, but, leave all the results to God.